ericwkw/football_stats_app/sql/fixes/RLS_OPTIMIZATION.md

 ### Solution

-The fix involves reorganizing the policies to avoid overlap:
+The fix involves creating separate policies for each specific action type to avoid overlap:

 1. Create a dedicated SELECT policy that applies to all users
-2. Create a separate policy for write operations that only applies to authenticated users
+2. Create separate policies for each write operation (INSERT, UPDATE, DELETE) that only apply to authenticated users

 ```sql
 -- For read access (anyone can read)